hapax/hapax.github.io/assets/chuzenji.md

 tramp upstairs and deposit my backpack.
 As I am leaving, a toddler appears all by himself on the counter, smiling hugely, and hands me a set of random keys.
-The woman dashes out from some other darkened corridor to retrieve him and the keys, apologising profusely.
+The woman dashes out from some other darkened corridor to retrieve both toddler and keys, apologising profusely.
 She does not, I notice, entirely suppress a smile of her own.
 Disorder is the condition for life as well as death.